DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ## Apparel & Weapons

-Nothing much as you will get plenty of goodies from new and old quests - just some new weapons to our favourite NPCs to show their status and power and different looking variants of gear for player character.
+Nothing much as you will get plenty of goodies from new and old quests - just some new armours and clothing for all NPCs, new weapons to our favourite NPCs to show their status and power and different looking variants of gear for player character.

 Create a separator and name it `APPAREL & WEAPONS EXTENDED` and place it